inhandnet/InGateway-sdk-EN/MobiusPi-Python-QuickStart-EN.md

 # **Quick Start for MobiusPi Python Development**

-The InGateway series of Beijing InHand Networks Technology Co., Ltd. (InHand) consists of InGateway902 (referred to as **IG902** hereinafter) and InGateway501 (referred to as **IG501** hereinafter).  </br> MobiusPi is a secondary development platform for the InGateway series.
+The InGateway series of Beijing InHand Networks Technology Co., Ltd. (InHand) consists of InGateway902 (referred to as **IG902** hereinafter), InGateway502 (referred to as **IG502** hereinafter) and InGateway501 (referred to as **IG501** hereinafter).  </br> MobiusPi is a secondary development platform for the InGateway series.
 This document describes how to perform Python-based secondary development on MobiusPi.

   - [1.
 Build a MobiusPi development environment](#build-a-mobiuspi-development-environment)
     - [1.1 Prepare the hardware and network environment](#prepare-the-hardware-and-network-environment)